flipz357/regesta-imperii-to-semgis/README.md

     - the traveling cost formula may be improved significantly or
     - place prediction may be addressed with a compeltely different technique.
     - it would be also nice to "type" the named entities (for example into monasteries, cities, persons, etc. since using spacy NER alone is too coarse grained for many purposes)
-    - or write analyses scripts that, e.g., compare emperors w.r.t. to their geo-spatial ruling habits
+- write analyses scripts that, e.g., compare emperors w.r.t. to their geo-spatial ruling habits or construct/analyze knowledge graphs